Posted on

 Read more about Indian Basketry in this Denver Art Museum Leaflet Series

-This handwoven Early Southwestern Style Basket stands 7.25″ tall.
-The basket maker made it in the Papago style with coils of grass, yucca and devils claw.
+This handwoven Basket Coiled Southwestern stands 3 inches tall.
+The basket maker made it in a Papago style with coils of grass, yucca and devils claw.
 The flat round base is very sturdy.

-Papago weavers, also known as Tohono O’odham made this style basket to appeal to tourists traveling in the Southwest in the early 1900s.
-This Basket measures 8″ in diameter on the bottom and stands 7.25″ tall.
-It is in good condition with a few broken splints on the bottom rim.
+Native American Papago weavers, also known as Tohono O’odham made this style basket to appeal to tourists traveling in the Southwest in the early 1900s.
+This Basket measures 6.5 inches in diameter on the bottom and stands just 3 inches tall.
+It is in very good condition.
+You will notice some dust on the inside.
 Use it for decorative storage or add it to your Basket collection!
 One of a Kind!

 Shop for more Baskets